awslabs/osml-model-runner/cdk/README.md

 }
 ```

-💡 This file is validated at runtime to ensure all required fields are provided.
+Note: This file is validated at runtime to ensure all required fields are provided.
 Deployment will fail if any required fields are missing or invalid.

 ### Integration Tests Configuration